 Human Resources Function

-This is currently outsourced to a private company – Three Sixty HR who have a wealth of experience of delivering HR to Schools within Coventry at advisory and managerial level.
-As well as general HR, the company has extensive experience advising on performance management, change, employee relations and specialist experience in absence management.
+Under the remit of the Head of Operations the majority of our HR support for activities at Trust level is outsourced to a private company – Three Sixty HR who have a wealth of experience of delivering HR to Schools within Coventry at advisory and managerial level.
+As well as HR, the company has extensive experience advising on performance management, change, employee relations and specialist experience in absence management.

 Inspire Education Trust buys the RPA insurance which has been specifically set up by the EFA to facilitate and deliver insurance cover for academies.
 This ensures value for money.